josephlou5/ectc-tournament-app/README.md

-# ECTC Tournament App
+# ECTC Notifications App

-This is an app for the ECTC that aims to improve communication between the league and its participants (i.e., competitors and coaches).
+This is an app for the ECTC that aims to improve communication between the league and its participants (i.e., competitors and coaches) during tournaments.

+## Deployment

+This project is deployed live at https://ectc-notifications.onrender.com/.
+Due to the free tier for the PostgreSQL database on Render, the deployment will be suspended on June 23, 2023.

 ## Project Info